 Stage 3: Independent Teaching with Observation

-- The cooperating teacher holds a conference with the student teacher after each lesson, providing encouragment and feedback.
+- The mentor teacher holds a conference with the student teacher after each lesson, providing encouragment and feedback.

 Stage 4: Independent Teaching

 - The student teacher teaches independently, continually gaining independence and confidence.

 - The students in the classroom learn to depend on the student teacher rather than on the mentor teacher during this stage.

 - The student teacher has many opportunities to exercise judgment and learn from experience while teaching independently.

 - The mentor teacher begins to resume more responsibility for the classroom.

 - The student teacher may again become the observer, now from the vantage point of more knowledge, or he or she may be invited to observe in other classrooms.